Arctic Getaway

 Even if you are not as fond of dogs as I am, travelling to the Arctic Circle has many other offerings.
 There are several unique hotels and lodges in the region, that offer experiences like Reindeer Safari and spa stays.
 In the high season, you can expect many Chinese visitors, as the Chinese consider seeing the Northern Lights as an omen of luck.

 But even just travelling for the special experience of Winter, is worth the journey.
 Winter holds its own kind of power.
-In today’s world of digital realities, a trip to a remote region can help us connect to the power of nature where you are granted a much needed peace and silence – a frozen pause, that can help you navigate and find your own true North.
+In today’s world of digital realities, a trip to a remote region can help us connect to the power of nature, where you are granted a much needed peace and silence – a frozen pause, that can help you navigate and find your own true North.

-The element of snow calls out our inner child to play and invite us to enjoy ourselves in a non-self-conscious way.
+The element of snow calls out our inner child to play and invites us to enjoy ourselves in a non-self-conscious way.
 Fans of cold-therapy also know that exposure to cold or freezing temperatures has been shown to boost energy levels, even if the exposure is short.

 Snow belongs to the element of Water which is related to healing, cleansing and renewal.
 But where Water often also symbolizes flow and expansion, in crystalline form it is more like a halt, a pause, a frozen moment.